will-clarke/wclarke.net/src/posts/2022-10-25--ssh-option-allow-tcp-forwarding.md

 description: Some basic SSH / port forwarding tips
 ---

-## If you're trying to `ssh` from within a local network, check you're using the same internet connection.
+# If you're trying to `ssh` from within a local network:

-This has got me before.
-A local network may not work if you're using a totally different connection.
-In my case, I was using the 'guest' wifi - which is specifically designed to be isolated.
+- check you're using the same internet connection (not 'Guest' wifi).
+- check you're not using a VPN

 ## Check the `AllowTcpForwarding` rules from the `ssh` server